Clematis Blue Climador™USPP#21,740

 Colour: violet blue

-Blooming season: May through September
+Blooming season: May June – September October

-Mature Size: Height only 5 feet
+Mature Size: Height only maximum of 5 feet

 Care: Plant in sun to partial shade in fertile soil.
 Clematis should always be planted in a deeply dug, loosened soil with plenty of added humus and nutrients.
 Clematis are quite able to adapt to most soil conditions.
 Extremely heavy soils, like clay or limestone can have their drainage improved by adding peat,compost and sand or grit.
 Always be sure of good drainage.
 If your garden is acid, give a dressing of lime once a year.